Crixstal/Animation-programming/Annexes/README.md

 In progress
 ---
-- transition between walking / running animations (crossfade AKA blending)
+- smooth transition between walking / running animations (crossfade AKA blending)

 <br>

 ## **Difficulties**

+- we had some problems with the maths, the functions for the matrices were not all for the same format, we use matrices in line
+- building the architecture of the program was quite complicated
+- working during the holidays is difficult: we were not necessarily available and did not always have access to good equipment / a good connection

 <br>